knadh/otpgateway/README.md

 { "status": "error", "message": "OTP not verified" }
 ```

+The `closed` field indicates whether the OTP has been validated by the user and has been "closed".

 # Javascript plugin

 The gateway comes with a Javascript plugin that enables easy integration of the verification UI into existing applications.
 Once a server side call to generate an OTP is made and a namespace and id are obtained, calling `OTPGateway()` opens the verification UI in a modal popup.
 Upon completion of verification by the user, a callback is triggered.